sdothum/dotfiles-archive-2023/README.md

 some.

 **!!
 NOTE !!**
-Do to the rather large patch file size of this repo, it is now frozen. "dotfiles" is now continued in the "[stow](https://github.com/sdothum/stow)" repo.
+Do to the rather large patch file history/size of this repo, it is now frozen and renamed "dotfiles-archive-2023".
+The new "dotfiles" repo now continues this repo with a much reduced patch file history :)

 ## installation